MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-1.md

 Begin by [cloning the UWP sample app's repo](https://github.com/microsoft/windows-appsample-photo-lab/tree/master/), and opening the solution in [Visual Studio](https://visualstudio.microsoft.com/downloads/).

 > [!IMPORTANT]
 > For considerations and strategies for approaching the migration process, and how to set up your development environment for migrating, see [Overall migration strategy](overall-migration-strategy.md).
-It's particularly important to see [What's supported when when porting from UWP to WinUI 3](what-is-supported.md) so that you can ensure that all the features you need for your app are supported before you attempt migration.
+It's particularly important to see [What's supported when porting from UWP to WinUI 3](what-is-supported.md) so that you can ensure that all the features you need for your app are supported before you attempt migration.

 ## Install tools for the Windows App SDK